melvin0008/skysportsapi/README.md

 ####List Of teams included in Football:

-*All English Premiership Teams
++All English Premiership Teams
-*All Championship Teams
++All Championship Teams
-*All Spanish La Liga Teams
++All Spanish La Liga Teams
-*All Serie A Teams
++All Serie A Teams
-*All Ligue 1 Teams
++All Ligue 1 Teams
-*All Bundesliga Teams
++All Bundesliga Teams
-*All Scottish Teams
++All Scottish Teams
-*International Teams
+International Teams